How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • placental insufficiency;

-• impaired adaptation of the newborn;
+• violation of the newborn's adaptation;

 • various manifestations of local and generalized infectious process.